-This chapter describes transition of WPC to CalAIM after Medi-Cal 2020 waiver funding ended.
-UCLA examined whether Pilots were contracted by Medi-Cal managed care plans to provide Enhanced Care Management (ECM) and Community Supports (CS) services as part of CalAIM, as well as the infrastructure and support that facilitated the transition from WPC to CalAIM.
+UCLA examined whether Pilots contracted with Medi-Cal managed care plans to provide ECM and CS benefits and services as part of CalAIM, as well as the infrastructure and support that facilitated the transition from WPC to CalAIM.
 Consistent with evaluation goals, UCLA also assessed the extent to which Pilots maintained: (1) inter-organizational collaboration between WPC partners, (2) data sharing infrastructure needed to support integration of care, and (3) care coordination protocols under CalAIM or independently.

 Data sources for this chapter include DHCS administrative data on ECM and CS providers as of May 2022 and after conclusion of negotiations between Medi-Cal managed care plans.
 These data indicated whether LEs or their partners were going to serve as ECM or CS providers.
 Further data on challenges and successes of transition were obtained from PY 6 mid-year and annual narrative reports.
-PY 6 (2021) LE surveys and follow-up interviews with leadership and frontline staff provided perspective on Pilot readiness and transition intentions, as well as Pilot-reported CalAIM transition planning efforts.
+PY 6 (2021) LE surveys and follow-up interviews with leadership and frontline staff provided perspective on Pilot readiness and transition intentions, as well as Pilotreported CalAIM transition planning efforts.
 The PY 5 (2020) surveys were used to obtain the most recent information on specific services Pilots provided under WPC.
 For additional detail on data sources and methodology please see Appendices C, D, E, and F.